mc0110/inetbox2mqtt/README.md

 The Home Assistant's own MQTT broker, which is available as an add-on, can also be used.
 If you use other smart home systems, you can simply ignore the messages.
 In the [docs](https://github.com/mc0110/inetbox2mqtt/tree/main/doc), there is an example of a frontend solution in Home Assistant.

-## Running on a RP2 pico W
+## Running on different devices
-Micropython can be installed very easily on the RP2 pico W. Please use a current release (younger than 19.1 Oct.22) of Python here - analogous to the note for the ESP32.
+Micropython can be installed very easily on different ports (e.g. the RP2 pico W).
+Please use a current release (younger than 19.1 Oct.22) of Python here - analogous to the note for the ESP32.
 The installation is explained very well on the [Foundation pages](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).

 Fortunately, the entire **inetbox2mqtt** software also runs on this port.
 Please note, as mentioned above, that the UART uses different pins.
-Since the GPIO pins for the support leds are present on the RPi-board, just like the GPIO pins for the connection to the Truma DuoControl, no changes are necessary here.
-The hardware is recognized by the software, therefore nothing is to do.
-If you want to use the **spiritlevel-addon**, then please note the corresponding pins for SDA (GPIO2) for SCL (GPIO3).

-Experience currently shows that the micropython wifi connection with the PI2 pico w is not optimal.
-The ESP32 is much more stable.
-This makes the update process for the pico more of a lottery and should only be carried out under control.
-On the other hand, the RP2 pico has a larger memory and is otherwise very robust in operation.

-Everyone should decide for themselves what is more important to them, especially since the RP2 pico w boards are much smaller than the breakboards for the ESP32.
+There are now various boards with LIN-BUS controllers already integrated, but they require different pin assignments for UART and LEDs.
+In tools.py you will find the configuration for known and tested boards summarised in a static dict.
+It is only necessary to enter the name of the hw-config in arg.dat.

+## Acknowledgement
+The software is based on the Github project [INETBOX](https://github.com/danielfett/inetbox.py) by Daniel Fett.
+Thanks to him, as well as the preliminary work of [WoMoLIN](https://github.com/muccc/WomoLIN), these cool projects have become possible.